Università degli Studi di Pavia

 Deep Convolutional Neural Networks and Beyond [pdf]

 Some insight into what happens in convolution layers.
 Different DCNN architectures.
 Transfer learning.
-Segmentation and object detection.

 J Yosinski, J Clune, Y Bengio, H Lipson, "How transferable are features in deep neural networks?" in Advances in Neural Information Processing Systems (NIPS 2014) [link]

-Recurrent Neural Networks (RNN), temporal unfolding, LSTM Cells, GRU cells, encoder / decoder, convolution, time series analysis-
+Recurrent Neural Networks (RNN), temporal unfolding, LSTM Cells, GRU cells, encoder / decoder, convolution, time series analysis.

-Aside 6: Auto-Encoders [pdf]
+Auto-Encoders [pdf]

 A very popular and powerful network architecture pattern, which is also the basis for diffusion models.
 The relation between Auto-Encoders and Principal Component Analysis.